SummaryRead the full fact sheet

 Use books and resources to explain concepts

-If a child searches online for information about relationships, sex, and sexuality there is a good chance they might come across misleading information or pornography.
+for information about relationships, sex, and sexuality there is a good chance they might come across misleading information or pornography.
 It is better to be approachable and look for suitable information together.

 You may also want to discuss who else they could talk to if they feel reluctant to come to you (such as a trusted adult friend or relative).